thefozcat/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between .forEach and .map are that .forEach can mutate a data set, and map does not because it returns a new array with its results.

 2. What is the difference between a function and a method?

+    A function is defined outside an object, whereas a method is defined as a property of an object.

 3. What is closure?

+    Closure is the feature that allows an inner, or nested, function to access variables within it's enclosing function's scope or variables on the global scope.

 4. Describe the four rules of the 'this' keyword.

+    1. Window Binding - binds the value of the 'this' keyword to the global Window object.
+    2. Implicit Binding - automatically binds 'this' to an object when one of it's methods is called ex: object.method();
+    3. New Binding - uses the 'new' keyword to pass data into a constructor funciton to create a new object literal.
+    4. Explicit Binding - defines 'this' explicitly when we apply methods such as .call(), .apply(), or .bind() to an object.

 5. Why do we need super() in an extended class?

+    super() allows us to import a base classes' properties and methods into an extended class.

 ## Project Set up